-(a) WKYS-FM was acquired by the Company on June 6, 1995.

-(b) WOL-AM and WMMJ-FM advertising time is sold in combination.

-(c) The Company intends to acquire WYCB-AM in the fourth quarter of 1997.
-See

-"The Transactions-Acquisitions."

-(d) Audience share and audience share rank data is based on Arbitron four book averages for the years indicated and the Arbitron Market Report for Fall 1996.
+- (a) WKYS-FM was acquired by the Company on June 6, 1995. - (b) WOL-AM and WMMJ-FM advertising time is sold in combination. - (c) The Company intends to acquire WYCB-AM in the fourth quarter of 1997.
+See "The Transactions-Acquisitions." - (d) Audience share and audience share rank data is based on Arbitron four book averages for the years indicated and the Arbitron Market Report for Fall 1996.
 Revenue share and rank data are based upon the Radio Revenue Report of Hungerford for December 1996, 1995 and 1994, except for WYCB-AM which does not report to Hungerford.
 Revenue share for WYCB-AM represents the radio station's net revenues as a percentage of the market radio revenue reported by the Hungerford Report, (Dec.
 1996), as adjusted for WYCB-AM's net revenues.

-WOL-AM.
-The Company's first radio station, WOL-AM, was purchased in 1980 for approximately \$900,000.
+for approximately \$900,000.
 WOL-AM was a music station with declining revenue share and audience share that the Company converted to one of the country's first all-talk radio stations targeting African-Americans.
 The Company's Chairperson, Ms. Catherine L. Hughes, who hosted WOL-AM's daily four-hour morning show from 1983 to 1995, created a valuable niche for the radio station as "The Voice of Washington's Black Community."
 The Company believes that WOL-AM is a vital communications platform for the community, political and business leaders in its market.
 WOL-AM's ratings have historically fluctuated between a 1% and 2% audience share in the 12-plus market.